wherby/Hydra/README.md

 ## What's Hydra?

-Hydra is an Akka Cluster based system which provides high available service for apps in container.
+Hydra is an Akka Cluster based system which provides high available container service for apps.

 ## Why is Hydra?